RIVERSIDE FARMERS’ MARKET

 *Be available to the vendors and the public to provide assistance or information during regular market hours.

-*Record vendor and sales statistics, prepare a weekly balance sheet and bank deposit.
+*Record vendor and sales statistics, and prepare a weekly balance sheet and bank deposit.

 *Supervise door prize draw and ensure the basket is ready for the winner.